Zyydnn/Titanic-Comparison-Classification-/README.md

 * Modeling: Implementing Random Forest and Gradient Boosting models for binary classification (survived/did not survive).
 * Model Comparison: Evaluating and comparing model performance using metrics such as accuracy, precision, recall, F1 score, and ROC-AUC.
 * Analysis and Conclusion: Analyzing the results to conclude which model provides better predictive accuracy and general insights into feature importance.

+# Conclusion
+This project successfully demonstrates the application of Random Forest and Gradient Boosting methods.
+With the use of visualizations and statistical metrics, the project highlighted key insights into the performance and effectiveness of the models.